 RACING PROGRAM AND EVENT TIMETABLE

-Although not yet finalised for 2015, we have included last year’s Formula 1 program, to give you an idea of what the event timetable should look like.
-Except for the two Friday free practices sessions, which were extended to two 90 minute sessions in 2008, we do not expect any other major changes from the 2015 program.
+Although not yet finalized for 2019, we have included last year’s Formula 1 program, to give you an idea of what the event timetable should look like.
+Except for the two Friday free practices sessions, which were extended to two 90 minute sessions in 2008, we do not expect any other major changes from the 2018 program.

 |10h00 – 12h30||Formula 1||Pit Lane Walk by all grandstand ticket holders|